collective/dexterity.membrane/README.rst

 This package is currently tested and developed for Plone 5.1+.

+With Plone 5.2+, Products.membrane 5 or higher is needed.

 We depend on Products.membrane 4 higher as that contains a fix to make sure members that are deleted are also removed from the membrane_tool catalog.